utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

     &#x2a; For `userPrincipalName`, set the value for **Matching precedence** to `1`.

-    > You must remove any existing attribute mappings to avoid any conflicts or mismatches.
+    > You must remove any existing attribute mappings that are not on this list to avoid any conflicts or mismatches.
 Select **Delete** next to any mappings that are not on this list to remove them.

 1. Select **Save** to commit any changes.